Mental Health Clinical Trials Market Size and Share

 Global Mental Health Clinical Trials Market Report Scope

-The mental health clinical trials market is segmented by study design, phase, disorder, sponsor, and geography.
-By study design, the market is segmented into interventional, observational, and expanded access.
-By phase, the market is segmented into phase I, phase II, phase III, and phase IV.
-By disorder, the market is segmented into anxiety disorders, depression, dissociation and dissociative disorders, schizophrenia, bipolar affective disorder, and other disorders.
-By sponsor, the market is segmented into pharmaceutical and biopharmaceutical companies, government agencies, and other sponsors.
-By geography, the market is segmented into North America, Europe, Asia-Pacific, and Middle East and Africa.
+The segmentation of the mental health clinical trials market is categorized by study design, phase, disorder, therapeutic modality, sponsor, trial setting, patient age group, and geography.
+By study design, the market is segmented into interventional, observational, and expanded-access/other designs.
+By phase, it is divided into Phase I, Phase II, Phase III, and Phase IV.
+By disorder, the segmentation includes anxiety disorders, depression, schizophrenia, bipolar disorder, post-traumatic stress disorder (PTSD), substance-use disorders, and other disorders.
+By therapeutic modality, the categories include pharmacological, digital therapeutics, psychedelic-assisted, and neuromodulation.
+By sponsor, the market is segmented into pharmaceutical and biopharmaceutical companies, MedTech and digital-therapeutic companies, government and academic institutes, and venture-backed biotech/non-profits.
+By trial setting, the segmentation includes site-based traditional, decentralized/virtual, and hybrid.
+By patient age group, the market is divided into pediatric (0-17 years), adult (18-64 years), and geriatric (65+ years).
+By geography, the segmentation covers North America, Europe, Asia-Pacific, the Middle East and Africa, and South America.
 The report also covers the estimated market sizes and trends for 17 countries across major regions globally.
 The report offers market sizes and forecasts in terms of value (USD) for the above segments.

 | Interventional |